ITHwang/ITHwang/README.md

 ### Hi there 👋

-- I'm interested in creating business values using AI.
+- AI-Native Engineer creating business value using AI
-- I enjoy thriving in a challenging environment with perseverance and resilience.
+- Interests: Agentic Systems, LLM training/serving, AI-driven Automation

 <!--
 **ITHwang/ITHwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.